Bicycle maintenance and repair classes

 Module 3: Tubeless tyre maintenance and repair (1 hour - knowledge of basic bike maintenance required.
 Specifically, how to remove and install a tyre and tube.)

 Tubeless tyre systems offer fantastic performance benefits and the promise of fewer punctures, but they do have their potential pitfalls.
-Learn how to live hassle free with tubeless, and perform an actual repair on a donor tyre (bring your own repair tool if you want to try it out, or use a supplied one).
+Learn what these are and how to avoid them, and perform an actual repair on a donor tyre.
+This module gives you the best chance of living hassle free with tubeless.
+You will learn:

-• Overview of how to manage tubeless tyre systems
+An overview of how to manage tubeless tyre systems

-• Approaches to puncture repair
+Approaches to puncture repair

-• How to refill sealant.
+How to ascertain sealant level and refill sealant.

 Module 4: Brakes and gears (2 hours - knowledge of basic bike mechanics recommended)

 Brakes and gears can go out of adjustment or have other issues between services, or on a trip.
 This module teaches you how to diagnose and resolve some of those issues, and to recognise when you need to go to the mechanic.
+You will learn:

-• How set up and adjust brakes and gears
+How set up and adjust brakes and gears

-• How to replace brake pads
+How to replace brake pads

-• How to replace brake and gear cables
+How to replace brake and gear cables

-• Hydraulic brake assessment and troubleshooting (does not include bleed procedure)
+Hydraulic brake assessment and troubleshooting (does not include bleed procedure)

 Module 5: Field repairs for adventure cycling (2 hours - knowledge of basic bike mechanics required)

-• What tools and spare parts to take on a ride
+What tools and spare parts to take on a ride

-• How to remove and install a chain.
+How to remove and install a chain

-• How to remove damaged chain links.
+How to remove damaged chain links

-• How to set up an emergency single speed in case of derailleur failure
+How to set up an emergency single speed in case of derailleur failure

-• How to true a wheel
+How to true a wheel

 FURTHER INFORMATION